-The value in use, calculated for each vessel based on the assumptions above, showed that there are no vessels with the value in use significantly lower than the carrying amount, stated in the financial statements as at 31 December 2010.
-Based on this, no impairment of the vessels has been recognized as at 31 December 2010.
+The value in use, calculated for each vessel based on the assumptions above, showed that the values in use of some vessels are lower than the carrying amount stated in the financial statements as at 31 December 2011.
+Accordingly, impairment of value of some vessels amounting to 27 million LTL has been recognized in the financial statements as at December 2011.

-Calculation of recoverable amount is especially reliant on the amount of the forecasted revenue.
-If each year's forecasted revenue decreased by 5%, the value in use of certain vessels would become lower than their carrying amount in the financial statements at 31 December 2010, and the Company would have to recognize an impairment loss of approximately 14 million LTL.
-Sensitivity analysis of value in use is presented below:
+Calculation of recoverable amount is particularly sensitive to the amount of the forecast revenue.
+If each year's forecasted revenue decreased by 5%, the value in use of certain vessels would become lower than their carrying amount in the financial statements as at 31 December 2011, and the Company would have to recognize an impairment loss of approximately 13.5 million LTL.
+The table below shows possible impairment loss of the vessels when the forecasted income decreases by 5% and 10%, as well as the WACC rate used for calculation of value in use would be 6.73% and 7.73% and 8.73%.